Law Reader Memorandum

 A MEMORANDUM ON THE CONCEPT OF READING LAW UNDER AN ATTORNEY’S SUPERVISION

-A study of the applicants reading law under the supervision of Virginia attorneys from July 1975 to the present reveals that while interest in this program has grown, so have the number of problems experienced by the participants in the program.
-There has been a significant increase in the number of persons who were approved to begin their study, but were unable to complete their term and qualify for a bar examination.
+A review of the applicants approved to begin reading law under the supervision of Virginia attorneys reveals that many were unable to complete their term and qualify for a bar examination.
 The reasons for persons dropping out of the program are varied: some underestimated the scope of the task they undertook and could not cope with the vast amount of knowledge they had to organize and learn on their own; some found they required a more objective test of what they were or were not learning in the various subjects; some found they could not find jobs to support themselves and/or their families and still have the time to devote to their studies; some found their research facilities inadequate; and some found that their attorneys did not regularly have the time they needed for guidance and assistance.

-Moreover, the percentage of persons who do complete their study and take and pass the Virginia Bar Exam is far below the overall passing percentage.
-From February 2000 to July 2013, the pass rate for persons reading law was 21% compared with an overall passing percentage of 68%.
+Moreover, the percentage of persons who do complete their study and take and pass the Virginia Bar Examination is far below the overall passing percentage.
+From February 2001 to February 2019, the pass rate for persons reading law was 19% compared with an overall pass rate of 68%.

 The study confirms the Board of Bar Examiners' belief that reading law under the supervision of an attorney is not an equivalent alternative to law school for most people who want to practice law.
 Rather, it is an alternative that should be carefully elected by those few students who understand the limits of the program and who are able and willing to work within them.

 Some of the factors that must be weighed by a student considering this method of legal education are as follows: